H4NM/WhoYouCalling/README.md

 ### To Do:
 - Refactor.
 Lots and lots to refactor and make more tidy :)
   -	Continue adding struct for argument passing.
 Part of project refactor
-  - Continue fixing DNS struct.
-Lots to fix here in terms of logic